 In 2017 we began purchasing HP Chromebooks with touch-screens.
-These units are ideal for the youngest of our children as they learn to use the mouse and keyboard, but still intuitively like to use a touch-screen.
+Touch-screens are more intuitive for the youngest students as they work to learn how to use a mouse and keyboard.

-Our Chromebooks are managed with GoGuardian Chromebook Management Software (www.goguardian.com).
-GoGuardian allows teachers and school staff to monitor student Chromebooks are they are used, protect students from inappropriate content, and help students use Chromebooks more efficiently.
+Our Chromebooks are managed with GoGuardian Chromebook Management Software GoGuardian allows teachers and school staff to monitor student Chromebooks as they are used, protect students from inappropriate content, and help students to use Chromebooks more efficiently.

-Chromebooks integrate seemlessly with Google Apps for Education (now called G-Suite), our school email and shared document system.
+Chromebooks integrate seemlessly with Google Apps for Education-now called G-Suite-, our school email, and shared document system.
 With the aide of Google Classroom and G-Suite, student and teachers can communicate, share files, assign and complete homework assignments, and much more.
-No more can the dog be blamed for “eating the homework” because it’s all in the cloud!